jguille2/jguille2.github.io/docs/progress.md

 # Snap! colors
-Reimplementing color system into hsla, fixing some current problems and trying to make a more consistent behavior.
+Reimplementing color system based in hsla, fixing some current problems and trying to make a more consistent behavior.

 ## Morphic.js - Color object